Volunteer, Thailand Programme

 • Support outreach activities and field works as assigned

 • University degree in environmental science, international relations, development studies, communications, social sciences or related area

 • Good command in written and spoken English

 • Experience in working in environmental areas

-• Good technical knowledge of monitoring and evaluation of environmental programmes will be an added advantage
+• Good technical knowledge of water and wetlands will be an added advantage

 • Willing to provide service as unpaid volunteer

 Applicants are requested to apply online through the HR Management System, by opening the vacancy announcement and pressing the "Apply" button.

 Applicants will be asked to create an account and submit their profile information.
 Applications will not be accepted after the closing date.
 The vacancy closes at midnight, Swiss time (GMT+1 / GMT+2 during Daylight Saving Time, DST).
 Please note that only selected applicants will be personally contacted for interviews.